prestonharberts/fedora-40-configuration/docs/extensions.md

     - Opacity: 100%
   - Unpin all current dock apps, and pin the following apps in order: Firefox, Tutanota, Obsidian, Konsole, Files, Tresorit, Syncthing Web UI, Bitwarden, Calculator, Rhythmbox
 - Focus by scaryawr
-  - Inactive Opacity: One notch away from the right (use arrow keys to move)
+  - Inactive Opacity: Two notches away from the right (use arrow keys to move)
 - Just Perfection by JustPerfection
   - Visibility
     - Activities Button: Off